-Logan considers women to be nothing outside of their husband.
+Logan considers women to be nothing outside of their husbands.
 For example, he doesn’t think a woman has a defined place of her own; a woman’s sphere isn’t the kitchen or the home—it’s wherever her husband wants her to be at that particular moment.
-Joe Starks thinks that women should be pampered and beautiful, but silent and obedient.
+Joe Starks thinks that women should be pampered and beautiful but silent and obedient.
 Essentially, a woman is just a beautiful object owned by her husband that gives him increased status and pleasure.
-Like Logan, Joe doesn’t consider women to be thinking or feeling humans, and both of these men think they have the right to hurt a woman who they think is misbehaving.
+Like Logan, Joe doesn’t consider women to be thinking or feeling humans, and both of these men think they have the right to hurt a woman whom they think is misbehaving.

 Tea Cake, on the other hand, has a name with more positive associations.
 When Janie first hears his name, she says, "Tea Cake!
 So you sweet as all dat?"
 The answer is yes, he is sweet.
 His last name, Woods, is rife with associations to nature—an entity synonymous with Janie’s innocence and youth.
-Thus his marriage to her is a ripe and happy one that reminds Janie of her childhood happiness.
-Another important name is Mrs. Turner, who turns against her own race.
+His marriage with her is a ripe and happy one that reminds Janie of her childhood happiness.
+Another important name is that of Mrs. Turner, who turns against her own race.

-Logan Killicks is ugly and represents everything that Janie detests in men—coldness, lack of refinement, and silence.
+Logan Killicks is ugly and represents everything that Janie detests in men—coldness, a lack of refinement, and silence.
 Joe Starks is always suavely dressed and resembles a white man in both physical and behavioral terms.
 This anticipates his arrogant behavior.
 Tea Cake is a handsome man with some distinctly feminine characteristics like "lashes curling sharply away" and "full, purple lips."
 These traits anticipate his compassion and willingness to talk and listen to his lover.